 Iron Deficiency Can Lead to Hair Loss in Men and Women By Robert True on December 02, 2015

-A man in a doctor's officeThe team at True & Dorin Medical Group have helped numerous patients in New York and around the east coast suffering from baldness and hair loss.
+A man in a doctorThe team at True & Dorin Medical Group have helped numerous patients in New York and around the east coast suffering from baldness and hair loss.
 We always note to patients that hair loss causes define the best hair restoration treatments, which is why we take great care in understanding the root of the problem.

 For example, some people experience hair loss due to nutritional deficiencies.
 In the case of iron deficiency, the right solution comes from understanding the exact nature of the patient's problem.